 John Hickory: Of course not!
 No one's been born in Florida since 1877, but!
 I've been here five years which is a very long time.

-GTA Advance involved a mission in which you had too kidnap a school kid.
+- GTA Advance involved a mission in which you had to kidnap a school kid.
 This trope is still played however, when the protagonist gets pissed at his employer for hurting the girl.

-In the Saints Row games, no children show up at all.
+- In the Saints Row games, no children show up at all.
 Ever.
 This is lampshaded in 2 where a ban on children and animals in public is talked about in the Ultor Cathedral, and one of three "facts about Stilwater" on the official site claimed that "city code prevents the public display of children and animals".

 Non-video game examples:

 - Lampshaded in Five Hundred Years After, in which Lemony Narrator Paarfi points out that he's specifically avoided all mention of Dragaera City's children, babies, or pets in his account of the events leading up to Adron's Disaster, specifically so readers won't have to dwell on such defenseless innocents being wiped out.